-The RoX uses a standard SD card with a size up tp 32 gb as data storage.
+The RoX uses a standard SD card with a size up to 32 gb as data storage.
 If no SD card is inserted or the SD card is full, the instrument will not store data.
 In the root folder of the RoX, the "config.txt" is located (see Overview and Operation).
 In an empty SD card, the RoX will generate a new config file with standard parameters.
 In the root folder, the instrument creates a folder for each day it was active.
-This folder is labelled after the RoX clock time date (YYMMDD).
+This folder is labelled after the RoX clock time date (YYM-MDD).
 Inside this folder, the RoX creates two files containing spectral measurements.
 The file storing the spectra begins with "F" followed by the time, the instrument was switched on (hhddmm).
 The file can be opened via a generic text editor and many other software suits.
 It is good practice to make a backup of the SD card content whenever the field site of the instrument is visited.
-Typically one file for each spectrometer is each day. generated If the instrument is switched on several times a day, (eg. solar power low)

-RoX Manual by JB-Hyperspectral Devices UG Website: www.jb-hyperspectral.com Email: info@jb-hyperspectral.com multiple files can appear within the same folder.
+Typically one file for each spectrometer is generated each day.
+If the instrument is switched on several times a day, (eg. solar power low) multiple files can appear within the same folder.
 To limit the file size, a new file will be generated if 1000 cycles are exceeded.
 A nightlog file shows internal measurement parameters, to track the conditions during night.